By Type (4)

-Covenant Deed – A deed that guarantees that there are no outside claims to the property that occurred during the grantor’s period of ownership.
-Known in most other states as a “special warranty” deed.
+Covenant Deed – Guarantees that there are no outside claims to the property that occurred during the grantor’s period of ownership.

-General Warranty Deed – A document that transfers real estate ownership with the full guarantee that the property is free of all encumbrances.
+General Warranty Deed – Transfers real estate ownership with the full guarantee that the property is free of all encumbrances.

 Lady Bird Deed – A type of quit claim deed that transfers the grantor’s property to an heir upon their death.